 Physical therapy resumes should show areas worked in, such as sports or geriatrics, and ways in which you added value in the workplace.
 A good physical therapist resume will be specifically customized to the job application at hand, shaping work experience around the job advertisement to demonstrate that you are the best person for the job.
 Think about client service as well as technical results to ensure the best chance of getting an interview.
 The structure demonstrated in the sample physical therapist resume below can be used for all types of physical therapy positions.
 Searching online can return other physical therapist resume samples that ideas may be gleaned from.
 However, your physical therapist resume should follow the outline detailed below:

 All physical therapist resumes should detail contact information at the top of the page.
 List your full name and your home and cell phone numbers.
 Also include an email address that you check regularly and your home address.
 Students can include their university addresses also.

 Those physical therapist candidates with little experience (less than a few years in the workplace) might put in an objective.
 A good sample physical therapist resume will state what you hope to achieve with your resume, as in this example:

-Certified sports injuries specialist with two years proven experience reeducating muscles at private clinic seeks job with increased responsibility.
+Certified sports injuries specialist with two years of proven experience reeducating muscles at private clinic seeks a job with increased responsibility.